benglynn/publish/README.md

 Publishing is only attempted from the `master` branch.
-There is however one exeption, if the version is a pre-release, and the pre-release starts with the npm name of the (`npm login`) npm user, publishing is attempted regardless of whether the branch is `master`.
+There is however one exeption, if the version is a pre-release, and the pre-release starts with the npm name of the (`npm whoami`) npm user, publishing is attempted regardless of whether the branch is `master`.
 For example I can publish `1.2.3-benglynn.3` locally from any branch.